cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 **Protocol**:

 During the upgrade handshake an aborting chain may cancel the upgrade by writing an error receipt into the error path and restoring the original connection to `OPEN`.
 The counterparty must then restore its connection to `OPEN` as well.
-A relayer can facilitate this by sending `ConnUpgradeCancelInitMsg` to the counterparty chain's handler:

-During the upgrade handshake a chain may cancel the upgrade by writing an error receipt into the error path and restoring the original connection to `OPEN`.
-The counterparty must then restore its connection to `OPEN` as well.

 A connectionEnd may only cancel the upgrade during the upgrade negotiation process (`TRY`, `ACK`).
 Thus, the counterparty connection state must be either `UPGRADE_INIT` or `UPGRADE_TRY`.
 An upgrade cannot be cancelled on one end once the other chain has already completed its upgrade and moved to `OPEN` since that will lead the connection to being in an invalid state.